 Dining Out

 Ready to venture out of the comfort zone of your own dining room!
-Due to the ever-increasing demographic of people with food intolerances, many restaurants in the U.S. and world-wide are now recognizing the need to accommodate people on special diets (which certainly makes good business sense).
-A wide variety of restaurants, ranging from fast-food, multi-locational, and privately-owned offer either a separate gluten-free menu, or are able to accommodate gluten-free requests.
-Though not all restaurants do, and you will need to do what is necessary to keep yourself safe so your dining experience will be a pleasurable one, and not one you would soon like to forget!
-Indeed, it can be a challenge to make the right choices, but socializing with family & friends should not be off-limits because of Celiac, a gluten-sensitivity or wheat allergy.
+Due to the ever-increasing demographic of people with food allergies/intolerances, many restaurants in the U.S. and world-wide are now recognizing the need to accommodate this community (certainly makes good business sense!).
+A wide variety of restaurants, ranging from fast-food, multi-locational, and privately-owned now offer either a separate gluten-free menu, or are able to accommodate gluten-free requests.
+However, not all restaurants offer a gluten-free menu, so you will need to do what is necessary to keep yourself safe so your dining experience will be a pleasurable one, and not one you would soon like to forget!

 The following safeguards should be followed: